rodber/blog/_posts/2021/2021-01-20-thoughts-on-monetize-chevereto-installations.md

 - 👩🏾‍🎤 More similar alike users
 - 🤗 Better engagement

-Basically, you want an user-base with similar needs and goals.
-You don't want to mix people with different use cases for your service, you want a cohesive user base.
+You want an user-base with similar needs and goals, don't want to mix people with different use cases for your service, you want a cohesive user base.

 ### Freedom to use

 Users should have the freedom to choose _how to use_ the service.
-This enables users to spontaneously find new uses for your service, specially if they are paying for.
-The service must provide all the feasible use options, allowing users to do _more_.
+This enables users to spontaneously find new uses for your service (specially if they are paying for).

+The service must provide all the feasible use options, allowing users to do _more_ for what they pay for.

-- 🤯 Don't restrict the user interface
+- 🤯 Don't drive usage, let users drive your offering
-- 🤓 Allow any user interface
+- 🤓 Allow, encourage and welcome _any_ user interface

 The idea is that users can consume your service as they like, which is achieved by offering the service as a headless API in which clients can directly interact or better, you provide a tailored user interface for it.